 We hope that your students are settling in to their new home at Wake Forest.
 One of their big early adjustments is managing the daily work of classes, homework, studying, etc. A second big adjustment is communal life in the residence halls – a shared room, shared bathrooms, shared common space.

 So now is the time for students to begin to get comfortable with new people and different ideas.
 It does not mean your student has to change his or her beliefs or adopt practices that are not genuine.
-It does mean students should change who they are.
+It does not mean students should change who they are.
 It does mean they ought to consider how they can learn about other people, understand their differences, value their common humanity, and be respectful of one another.

 Part of what we hope students will do at Wake Forest is stretch themselves.
-They get a lot of mental stretching in class through their academics, but a holistic education means exposure to new experiences, new places, new people.
-Stretching yourself can be uncomfortable.
-That’s where trusted advisers come in.
-Your student might want to reflect on and unpack those experiences with a faculty member, RA, a staff member, counselor, campus minister, etc.
+They get a lot of mental stretching in class through their academics, but a holistic education means exposure to new experiences, new places, new people, new ideas.
+And with that comes examining and challenging old assumptions or stereotypes in light of new information.